 The general structure of the two-week detox is this:

 Hi Everyone.
 Happy Monday!
 I hope you had a great weekend.
 There’s still time to enter the raffle to win $25 to REI.
 What do you have to lose?

 Monday: I took a walk in Jamaica State Park in Vermont with the ski crew.
 The trail was a sheet of ice.
 The first thing I thought when got out of the car was: “Oh, here is where I sprain my ankle.”
 But luckily no such accident occurred.

 Fresh off surf lessons in Sayulita, Mexico (which I’ll write about at some point, maybe) Matt and I were back in snow-dumped NYC and looking for a workout.
-Matt joined ClassPass because of a great promotion they have right now, so we were on the prowl for a ClassPass class specifically.
-(You can take advantage of the ClassPass deal, too!)
+Matt joined ClassPass because of a great promotion they have right now, you can take advantage of the ClassPass deal, too!

 I’ve been wanting to try SURFSET (which has two locations at different studios on ClassPass!) for a while and I knew the pump was primed to get Matt go with me.